unphased/ply/README.md

 The behavior will be such that manipulating the list item element "list item 1" will cause the transform events to be sent to its parent the `<ul>` element instead.

 #### Manipulation

-- `ply-translate`: The overall translation described through the ply_translate event is automatically applied using CSS3 `transform` style with requestAnimationFrame.
+- `ply-translate`: The overall translation described through the ply_translate event is automatically applied using CSS3 `transform` style with requestAnimationFrame. (not yet implemented)
-- `ply-scale`: The overall scale described through the ply_scale event is automatically applied using CSS3 `transform` style with requestAnimationFrame.
+- `ply-scale`: The overall scale described through the ply_scale event is automatically applied using CSS3 `transform` style with requestAnimationFrame. (not yet implemented)
-- `ply-rotate`: The overall rotation described through the ply_rotate event is automatically applied using CSS3 `transform` style with requestAnimationFrame.
+- `ply-rotate`: The overall rotation described through the ply_rotate event is automatically applied using CSS3 `transform` style with requestAnimationFrame. (not yet implemented)

 #### Configuration

 Configuration classes should be applied in the body element of the HTML page.
 This is to mitigate conflict with classes assigned to the html element by Modernizr.

 #### PC-specific config classes (not yet implemented)